keneanung/GMCPAdditions/README.md

   - "r" = riftable
   - "f" = fluid
   - "e" = edible
-  - "m" = mobile
+  - "m" = monster
-  - "d" = dead
+  - "d" = dead monster
   - "t" = takeable
-  - "x" = loyal to a city/an adventurer
+  - "x" = should not be targeted (loyal to city, player....)
 - icon: categorization of the item, for example which icon type to use
 - example: `Char.Items.List { "location": "room", "items": [ {"id": 54685, "name": "an apple"}, {"id": 85462, "name": "a tiny worm"}] }`